zicoz18/local-subnet-development-tutorial/README.md

 If you are not familiar with subnets, virtual machines or similar terminology you can refer to [Subnet Overview](https://docs.avax.network/subnets).

 // TODO: Conclusion kısmı ekle
-// TODO: Table of contents ekle
-// TODO: Sayfa içindeki linklerin çalışmasını sağla
-// TODO: Cheatsheet, genel adımlar vs diye bölebilirsin.
-Common Errors diye bir section oluşturulabilir ve belli command'lere göre common error çözümleri sunulabilir

 ## Introduction

 This tutorial's goal is to deploy and start a basic subnet in your local machine.
 So that you can interact with the subnet using [Remix](https://remix.ethereum.org/) and [Hardhat](https://hardhat.org/).
-In this tutorial we will be using [avalanche-cli](https://github.com/ava-labs/avalanche-cli), to create and deploy the subnet.
-If you ever encounter an error refer to [Troubleshoot Common Issues](#troubleshoot-common-issues) section.
+In this tutorial we will be using [avalanche-cli](https://github.com/ava-labs/avalanche-cli) to create and deploy the subnet.
+If you ever encounter an error, refer to [Troubleshoot Common Issues](#troubleshoot-common-issues) section.

 > avalanche-cli is in beta version.
 So it might get updated fairly frequently.
 It is best to refer to latest version from it's [github page](https://github.com/ava-labs/avalanche-cli).